 - Residency programs leading to specialty board certification

 Nearly 20 areas of specialization are represented on our faculty.
-This includes 67 board-certified specialists in the following areas: pathology, surgery, internal medicine, theriogenoogy, radiology, epidemiology, oncology, ophthalmology, behavior, dermatology, preventative medicine, anesthesiology, dentistry, toxicology, neurology, radiation oncology, laboratory animal medicine, cardiology, and emergency/critical care.
-Three faculty members are MD's.
+This includes 67 board-certified specialists in the following areas: pathology, surgery, internal medicine, theriogenology, radiology, poultry medicine, epidemiology, microbiology, oncology, ophthalmology, behavior, preventative medicine, anesthesiology, toxicology, neurology, radiation oncology, cardiology, and emergency/critical care.
+Three faculty members are MD’s.